 About Mayor Nickels

-Trusted, Consistent Leadership
+Trusted, Proven Leadership

 While elected the City of Manitowoc’s youngest mayor at the age of twenty-two, Mayor Justin Nickels is not unlike the community he was elected to lead.
 Both Mayor Nickels and the City of Manitowoc are vibrant, energetic, forward thinking, and have a tremendous amount of community pride that is rooted in the understanding of Manitowoc’s deep history and tradition.